tests-always-included/wick/roles/README.md

     #!/bin/bash

     # This uses `wick-formula` to do a lot of basic stuff to the target machine
-    . "$WICK_ROLE_DIR/our-base-formulas"
+    wick-load-role "our-base-formulas"

     wick-explorer OS wick-base os